Last updated on: Wednesday, 29th Sep’21

 The US Dollar is the currency of the United States of America.
 The most popular United States Dollar exchange rate is the USD to EUR rate.
 Surprisingly at the bottom of the list even though it is the most traded currency in the world.

-One USD is valued at 74.06 in Indian Rupees.
+Currently one USD is valued at 74.23 in INR.
 Check out the most updated USD to INR rates

 The Swiss Franc is the currency of Switzerland and Liechtenstein.
 The most popular Switzerland Franc exchange rate is the EUR to CHF rate.
 Switzerland’s famously secretive banking sector made the national currency a safe haven for international capital.
 The country pegged the franc to the euro when it joined the currency union, opting for a dual system rather than choosing to abolish the franc.